DataDog/dd-trace-py/docs/installation_quickstart.rst

 services (``requests``, ``grpc``, database libraries, etc).
 Check out the :ref:`integration documentation<integrations>` for each to set them up.

+For additional configuration see the :ref:`configuration <Configuration>` documentation.

-To begin learn more about adding manual instrumentation check out the :ref:`basic usage<basic usage>` page.
+To learn how to manually instrument check out the :ref:`basic usage <basic usage>` documentation.

 Profiling